SphereDeFi/sphere-docs/docs/Preon Tokenomics/oPREON.md

 ## How do I redeem $oPREON?

-Users have a fixed rate at which they are able to redeem $oPREON at a fixed rate.
+Users have a fixed rate at which they are able to redeem $oPREON.
 This incentivizes users to deposit more liquidity into the Stability Pool, strengthening the $STAR peg.

 Users can:
 Zap $oPREON into $vePREON at a 1:1 ratio